Table of Contents

 It really can meet requirements of just about any website design project you have in mind.

-While this version is free to install on your server, you need to be aware that such costs as: Hosting, domain registration, possible costs for plugins and development costs need to be taken into account.
+While this version is free to install on your server, you need to be aware that such costs as: Reliable hosting, domain registration, possible costs for premium plugins and even development costs need to be taken into account.

 You can read more details on this comparison by following this link to our WordPress.com vs WordPress.org Article.